piclas-framework/piclas/doc/userguide/030_features_models.md

     Particles-RadialWeighting-CloneMode=2
     Particles-RadialWeighting-CloneDelay=10

 This serves the purpose to avoid the so-called particle avalanche phenomenon [@Galitzine2015], where clones travel on the exactly same path as the original in the direction of a decreasing weight.
 They have a zero relative velocity (due to the same velocity vector) and thus a collision probability of zero.
 Combined with the nearest neighbor pairing, this would lead to an ever-increasing number of identical particles travelling on the same path.
-An indicator how often identical particle pairs are encountered per time step during collisions is given as an output (`2D_IdenticalParticles`, to enable the output see Section \ref{sec:dsmc_quality}).
+An indicator how often identical particle pairs are encountered per time step during collisions is given as an output (`2D_IdenticalParticles`, to enable the output visit Section \ref{sec:dsmc_quality}).
 Additionally, it should be noted that a large delay of the clone insertion might be problematic for time-accurate simulations.
 However, for the most cases, values for the clone delay between 2 and 10 should be sufficient to avoid the avalance phenomenon.

 Another issue is the particle emission on large sides in $y$-dimension close to the rotational axis.
 As particles are inserted linearly along the $y$-direction of the side, a higher number density is inserted closer to the axis.
 This effect is directly visible in the free-stream in the cells downstream, when using mortar elements, or in the heatflux (unrealistic peak) close to the rotational axis.
 It can be avoided by splitting the surface flux emission side into multiple subsides with the following flag (default value is 20)